Housing for Border Patrol and Customs Agents

 Why Stay in a Furnished Apartment

 At Residology, we are honored to partner with the department of defense to provide housing for border patrol and customs workers.

 Our furnished apartments are clean and safe, are centrally located to the attractions and accommodation of McAllen, Texas and have high-end amenities such as pools, fitness center, a fully stocked kitchen, full-sized washers and dryers and private parking.

 With a government credit card, federal employees working near the McAllen Border Wall can enjoy an elegant, quiet, relaxing and safe apartment they can call their new temporary home.

 Government employees and contractors who stay with us won’t be limited by the government’s meal per diem allowance so they can fully utilize their full kitchen and prepare their own meals.

 From safe and quiet communities to aesthetically pleasing exteriors to luxurious, modern design, appliances and features inside to the freedom of cooking your own meals and living your life on your own schedule, it is easy to feel like you’re at home in our furnished apartments.

 For more information about the DOD’s travel lodging and food per diem allowances, you can click here.
-For information about Residology’s luxury furnished apartments and to check room availability, don’t hesitate to contact us.
+For information about Residology’s luxury furnished apartments in Texas and to check room availability, don’t hesitate to contact us.